 16.4 If we refuse your request to withdraw consent

-If We refuse to allow You to withdraw Your consent in accordance with section 16.2 above, We will provide You our written reasons for the refusal and include information on Your right to make a complaint about Our refusal and any matter We are required by law to inform You about.
+If We refuse to allow You to withdraw Your consent in accordance with section 16.2 (Withdrawal of consent) above, We will provide You our written reasons for the refusal and include information on Your right to make a complaint about Our refusal and any matter We are required by law to inform You about.

 17 Changing and notifying changes to this Policy

 We may review this Policy at any time and notify members of the changes by posting an updated version of the Policy on Our website at: https://www.cbhs.com.au/policies/privacy-policy.